gicentre/litvis/documents/tutorials/geoTutorials/geoGenerating.md

 The example of the single small circle above shows that a circle is a useful visual indicator of distortion as we have a clear 'reference' with which to compare distorted shapes.
 We can project small circles at regular intervals across the globe to gain a more systematic impression of distortion.
 _Tissot's indicatrices_ are defined as circles of infinitesimal diameter that are projected from geographical (longitude,latitude) space to projected space.
-We can simulate Tissot's indicatrices by generating a geojson object containing a grid of small circles:
+We can simulate Tissot's indicatrices by generating a geoJSON object containing a grid of small circles:

 <details><summary>click to see Tissot generating code</summary>